telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Selection/select-deselect-all-checkbox.md

 ---
-title: Select/deselect all rows with with a "select all" header Checkbox
+title: Select or Deselect All Rows with Select All Header Checkbox
-page_title:  Select/deselect all rows with with a "select all" header Checkbox | Kendo UI Grid
+page_title: Select or Deselect All Rows with Select All Header Checkbox | Kendo UI Grid
-description: "Select/deselect all rows with with a "select all" header Checkbox in the Kendo UI Grid widget."
+description: "Select or deselect all rows with a **Select All** header checkbox in the Kendo UI Grid widget."
 slug: howto_select_deselect_all_rowswith_checkboxes_grid
 ---

-# Select/deselect all rows with with a "select all" header Checkbox
+# Select or Deselect All Rows with Select All Header Checkbox

-The example below demonstrates how to select/deselect all rows in the Kendo UI Grid widget via a "select all" checkbox in the header of the template checkbox column.
-Selecting multiple rows via the checkboxes can be also performed.
-Custom styling of the checkboxes is shown as well.
+The example below demonstrates how to select or deselect all rows in a Kendo UI Grid by checking the **Select All** header of the template checkbox column.

+You can also select multiple rows by using the checkboxes and apply custom styling of the checkboxes.

 ###### Example